ULL-EDYP-MUIIR-IC-2425/evocomp-theory/docs/opt.md

 non-polynomial-time algorithms, and therefore they are not able to provide optimal solutions in a reasonable time for large instances.

-In contrast, approximate or {\it heuristic} schemes are able to generate high-quality solutions, even optimal ones, in a reasonable time.
+In contrast, approximate or *heuristic* schemes are able to generate high-quality solutions, even optimal ones, in a reasonable time.
 However, using approximate algorithms does not guarantee that the optimal solution will be found.